-Section 4 - Promotion/Demotion in First Three Years.
-Additionally, employees who are promoted or demoted within the first three years of employment in the bargaining unit shall be moved to a pay rate that has the same relative position to the job rate of the job to which they move.
+Section 4 - Promotion/Demotion in First Two Years.
+Additionally, employees who are promoted or demoted within the first two years of employment in the bargaining unit shall be moved to a pay rate that has the same relative position to the job rate of the job to which they move.
 That is, their job rate will reflect the concept above.

-For example, an employee is currently in the second year of employment and is receiving 95% of the job rate for Position B. If the person is promoted to Position C, the employee would receive 95% of the job rate for Position C at the time of the promotion.
+For example, an employee is receiving 95% of the job rate for Position A. If the person is promoted to Position B, the employee would receive 95% of the job rate for Position B at the time of the promotion.

-Section 5 - Promotion after Three Years of Employment.
+Section 5 - Promotion after Two Years of Employment.
 Bargaining unit employees not covered by Section 3 above who are promoted will receive the job rate of the new job to which they are promoted.
 If the bargaining unit employee's current pay rate is above the job rate for their current job, they will maintain the "same relative position" to the job rate of the new job to which they are promoted.